Supcode123/omnigibson_task_hiwi/README.md

 - main tasks
   - task_scene_robot_obj.py: generates a BEHAVIOR Task environment, also include one restaurant_brunch scene, robot and extra obj.
   - obj_load_placement.py: generates a restaurant_brunch scene and load extra objects, place them on the desired furnitures.
-    - json_parser.py: to parse the json file of the Scene, and get the metadata of its objects.
+    - json_parser.py: to parse the json file of the scene, and get the metadata of its objects.
     - place_obj_data.py: generate the coordinate data to have fine-tuning on the coordinate range of obj to be placed.
 - restaurant_brunch_best.json: json file which contain metadatas of all the prebuild objs in this restaurant_brunch scene.
 - yaml files: